aksonov/react-native-router-flux/docs/API_CONFIGURATION.md

 `actionSheet`: shows Action Sheet popup, you must pass callback as callback function.
 `modal`: type inserts its 'component' into route stack after navigator component.
 It could be used for popup alerts as well for various needed processes before any navigator transitions (like login auth process). it could be dismissed by using Actions.dismiss().
 `switch`: is used for tab screens.
-`reset`: is similar to `replace` except it unmounts the componets in the navigator stack.
+`reset`: is similar to `replace` except it unmounts the components in the navigator stack.
 `transitionToTop`: will reset router stack ['route.name'] and with animation, if route has sceneConfig. eg `<Route name="login" schema="modal" component={Login} type="transitionToTop" />`